Troy vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 9, 2021

-The Troy Trojans (2-3, 0-0 Sun Belt) bring college football's 19th-ranked rushing defense into a matchup with the Georgia Southern Eagles (2-3, 0-0 Sun Belt), who have the No. 4 rushing offense, on Saturday, October 9, 2021.
-The Trojans are 5.5-point favorites.
-A total of 50 points has been set for this game.
+The Troy Trojans (2-3, 0-0 Sun Belt) and the 19th-ranked run defense will host the Georgia Southern Eagles (2-3, 0-0 Sun Belt) and the fourth-ranked rushing attack on Saturday, October 9, 2021.
+The Eagles are 5.5-point underdogs.
+The contest has a point total of 50.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.